Bellboy-Capstone/bellboy-capstone.github.io/README.md

     1. Provide a method of listening and speaking through Bellboy’s audio equipment

+## Personal & Professional Expectations

+Our group aims to successfully develop a touchless public interface for our current world alied by the ultra-scary COVID-19/SARS-2 virus.

+We will also be doing research into which designs and functions would best suit the ideas we are planning to implement and consulting different literatures to support our design choices.
+Making sure that our design is intuitive and accessible is crucial so that end users are able to use it with ease.
+We will be learning how to interface our sensors with the raspberry pi and how to use the data we get from it to produce an output in our website dashboard.
+We want to be able to work efficiently in a group by setting deadlines and managing time.
+Lastly, we plan to make our design fun for ourselves as well as our end users.

 ## BOM: Bill of Materials

 | ID | Description                           | Final Cost | Link |